Chart Color Schemes

 Transport servicing is good compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Transport accessibility is rated excellent; residents are typically located 174 meters from the nearest stop.
-Service frequency averages 259 trips per day across all routes, equating to approximately 12 weekly trips per stop.
+Service frequency stands at 259 trips daily across all routes, translating to around 12 weekly trips per individual stop.

 Frequently Asked Questions - Transport